 - 1/2 cup tightly packed shredded mozzarella cheese

 - Preheat oven to 425F.
 Spray two round 9-inch baking dishes (see notes) with non-stick spray, and sprinkle with cornmeal.
-The cornmeal will help prevent the flatbread from sticking, plus it adds a bit of nice texture at the bottom.
+The cornmeal will help prevent the flatbread from sticking and is optional, but it also adds a bit of nice texture at the bottom.

 - Divide the dough in half and roll each half into a ~10 inch circle flatbread.
 This doesn't have to be perfect, the a rustic look works well in this recipe!
 If the dough sticks to the rolling pin, add a tiny bit of flour, but try not to add too much otherwise the dough will get tough.

-- Place each rolled out flatbread into the prepared pan and add the toppings: Crumble half the queso fresco (or feta) over each flatbread.
-Sprinkle a little less than half the mozzarella over each flatbread (save a bit for now).
+- Place each rolled out flatbread into the prepared pan and add the toppings: Crumble half the feta cheese over each flatbread.
+Sprinkle a little less than half the mozzarella over each flatbread (save a bit for later).
 Add a layer of spinach.
 Arrange the roasted red pepper and artichoke pieces all over the flatbread, and sprinkle with more mozzarella cheese.
 Season to taste with freshly ground black pepper and salt.

 - Bake at 425F for 12-15 minutes, or until the flatbread is nicely browned and crisp around the edges, and the cheese has melted.
 Let the flatbread cool for a few minutes prior to slicing and serving.